th-rtyf-re/bundled-HFK/README.md

 A `C++` library for calculating knot Floer homology via Ozsváth and Szabó's bordered approach.

-This code was written during my (Isaac Ren) stay at Inria Sophia Antipolis-Méditerranée from March to August 2021, doing an internship under the supervision of Clément Maria.
+This program was written during my (Isaac Ren) stay at Inria Sophia Antipolis-Méditerranée from March to August 2021, doing an internship under the supervision of Clément Maria, and continued afterwards.

+This program uses [`boost`](https://www.boost.org/) libraries, in particular `multi_index_container` and `any`.
+You will need to install `boost` to compile the code.

 ### Note on the license
 This program is released under